jccultima123/jej_mis/README.md

 # jejMIS

-jejMIS is a Simple Management Information System from [MINI](http://www.php-mini.com) and [PHP-LOGIN](http://www.php-login.net/) projects reversed and modified for my CAPSTONE project.
+jejMIS is heavily Modified from [MINI](http://www.php-mini.com) and [PHP-LOGIN](http://www.php-login.net/) for my CAPSTONE project.

 NOTES:
 - This project is based on the scopes and limitations of my course projects.
 If you want to include change and register actions, you can modify or add codes from php-login repository.
-- Internet Explorer already ended the lifespan/support from Microsoft which is it will occur security conflicts.
+- Internet Explorer already ended the lifespan/support from Microsoft which is it will occur security conflicts and attacks.

 ## Requirements

 - Apache Server 2.4.*+
 - PHP 5.3.7+
 - MySQL 5.6.*+
-- 'mod_rewrite' Must be Activated
+- Apache's 'mod_rewrite' must be activated
-- Browser that supports CSS3 and HTML5 **(EXCEPT INTERNET EXPLORER!)**.
-Check out this [reference](http://css3test.com/) to know how.
+- Any Browsers **(EXCEPT INTERNET EXPLORER!)**.
 - Your database

 ## REMINDER / DISCLAIMER